reactjs/react.dev/beta/src/pages/learn/index.md

 <YouWillLearn>

-- How to define components
+- How to create and nest components
 - How to add markup and styles
 - How to display data
 - How to render conditions and lists